ain212/ain212.github.io/project.md

 In this step, you should carry on **classification** based on what you want to predict from the data.
 You should clearly state which algorithms that you try and why.
 You should properly setup your training environment, ie. setup your training, validation and test sets.
 You should also comment on the parameter selection procedures and analyse the performance based on the parameters.

 ## Step 5: Model Evaluation and Visualizations
-In this last step of the data science cycle, you should evaluate your classification or regression model based on the evaluation measures.
+In this last step of the data science cycle, you should evaluate your classification model based on various different evaluation metrics.
 In addition, you should provide visualizations on the performance of your algorithm (such as confusion matrices, ROC curves, PR curves, etc.).

 You should present all your findings in a report.